 The adoption of best practices in the following fields is also advisable:

-Alongside these more or less exhaustive strategies, which all focus on the protection of different important and vital assets of the company, each company could start thinking about threats and vulnerabilities.
+Besides these more or less exhaustive strategies, which all focus on the protection of different important and vital assets of the company, each company could start thinking about threats and vulnerabilities.
 This approach is not exhaustive and should not be deemed to be sufficient, as it does not focus on the important or vital assets of the company.

-A threat analysis can be treated as an optional approach enabling a more detailed study of certain threats, and ensures that no threat has been overlooked in the risk management strategy or the strategy based on best practices.
+A threat analysis can be treated as an optional approach enabling a more detailed study of certain threats and ensures that no threat has been overlooked in the risk management strategy or the strategy based on best practices.

 The most widespread threats are: